JavaAwesome/JavaTag/Software-Requirements.md

 2. The app will be tested using Espresso

 ## Data Flow
 A user opens the app and signs in.
-If there is no active game a new game will start when there are at least two users signed in.
-The user leaves the game by signing out of the app.
+The app pings their location at the point of sign in.
+The app will display active games within a certain distance of the user's location as options to join an active game.
+The user will also have the option to create a new game instance for others nearby to join.
+Once the user is in an active game the app will ping their location at a defined frequency.
+The game starts with one person who is 'it'.
+Other users they tag also become 'it'.
+Those who are tagged mark themselves as tagged using the 'I got tagged' button.
+Games end when when all the users in the game instance have been tagged.
+The user can leave a game early by signing out of the app.
+Location pinging ceases when the game ends or the user signs out of the app.

 ![Data Flow Sketch]()